 When raw fruit and vegetables are consumed in liquid form, your body can absorb their nutrients easier and faster than whole ingredients.
 This is because there are no solids to interfere with absorption.
 (If sugar is a point of concern in your diet, opt for juicing ingredients that are low in sugar.)

 Because juice is so easy for your body to absorb, it can be converted into energy immediately.
 If you’re on the go or need a pick-me-up, juicing is a much healthier alternative to caffeine.

 For picky eaters, there’s nothing scarier than the taste and texture of vegetables.
 By juicing vegetables with fruit, kids can enjoy sweet, silky-smooth juice and still get the nutrients they need.
-Plus, getting kids involved in the juicing process makes them more excited to taste their creations.

 You know exactly what you’re putting into your body when you drink homemade juice.
 There are no artificial colors, preservatives, sugar, or corn syrup added—unlike store-bought juice.